mmetting/RHMAP-RSS-Reader-Demo-Cloud-App/README.md

 The idea of the Cloud Application is, to be the public interface for mobile clients.
 Therefore server-side business logic could be implemented in it, to orchestrate or aggregate other service calls.
 Additionally, the Cloud Application has access to all server-side APIs exposed by the RHMAP SDK, like Push Notifications, Data Storage, Caching, Forms or Synchronisation Support.

-# Begin RHMAP Documentation Part
+# Group RSS Feeds
 This part of the README.md makes the Cloud App testable from RHMAP's App Studio.
 Please ignore, since the formatting is optimized for RHMAP.

-# Group RSS Feeds

 # feeds [/feeds]